In the Dark: Secrets, Tests, and the Quest for Clarity

 Veyr had sent Callum to take care of Volkov.
 Of course she had.
 This is how it works.

-The disappointment of the cancelled run landed harder than she expected.
+She hadn’t expected the cancelled run to hit her like a door slammed in her face.
 Don’t be daft.
 This is critical.
 But her chest tightened anyway.

 She glanced down at Twigs, who was purring away on her lap, running a finger along the cat’s soft head.
 “Guess it’s just you and me tomorrow, fuzzball.”